 Sample language*: “Client acknowledges that Attorney has the right to receive his or her fee in the form of a periodic payment obligation.
 Should Attorney elect to receive the fee in this manner, there is no additional cost to Client.”

 It is possible and relatively easy to demonstrate in writing that the fee was always planned to be deferred, even before the settlement was “earned” and certainly before the fee was received.
 The first opportunity for the plaintiff’s attorney to display their plan to defer a fee is in their retainer agreement.
-While this is only one step in many when building a comprehensive settlement plan, Milestone regularly provides free consultations regarding retainer agreements and ensures that the proper attorney fee deferral language is contained within.
+While this is only one step in many when building a comprehensive settlement plan, Milestone ensures that the proper attorney fee deferral language is contained within.

-If you have any questions or concerns about your retainer agreements, please contact Milestone today for a free consultation.
+If you have any questions or concerns about fee deferral and your retainer agreements, please contact Milestone today for a free consultation.

 Note: The sample text above is an example of possible language to include in an attorney-client fee agreement with regard to the attorney’s option to structure his or her fee.
 The language below is not meant to serve as legal advice.
 Consult applicable local, state and federal guidelines and statutes and seek the advice of experienced counsel before making any changes to your attorney fee agreement.